5 Flattering Wide-Leg Jean Outfits for Women Over 50

 2. Choose a flattering width for your body shape.

 Wide-leg jeans come in different cuts.
-Some are tighter or looser across the hips and thighs, some start to flare sooner than others, and there are different sizes of flares.
-Many this spring are very wide—close to palazzo pants!
+Some are tighter or looser across the hips and thighs, some start to flare sooner than others, and there are various sizes of flares.
+Many this spring are extensive, close to palazzo pants!

 The wider your flares, the shorter you will look, so keep this in mind if you are petite.
 Look for wide-leg jeans that are slim in the leg and flare out at the knee.
 If the flare starts earlier, it will drown your petite frame.

-- Curvy Hourglass types: You should be careful about jeans with such massive flares that they exaggerate your already ample curves.
+- Curvy Hourglass types: Be cautious about jeans with massive flares that exaggerate your already ample curves.

 - Rectangle-shaped gals can use flare jeans to create the illusion of curves where there are none.

-- Inverted triangle shapes can balance out their narrow bottom halves in a pair of wide-leg jeans full in the leg.
+- Inverted triangle shapes can balance out their narrow bottom halves by pairing them with wide-leg jeans that are full in the leg.

 - Apple-body shapes can use wide-leg jeans to balance a wider midsection and create a more proportional silhouette.